-With Professor Lawrence Susskind, at the MIT Science Impact Collaborative and the National Science Foundation Water Diplomacy Program, he is exploring the recently concluded landmark negotiations between the United States and Mexico on the shared waters of the Colorado River and the shared hydrocarbons resources in the Gulf of Mexico.
+Under the mentorship of Ford Professor of Urban and Environmental Planning, Dr. Lawrence Susskind, Director of the National Science Foundation Water Diplomacy Program, he is exploring the recently concluded landmark negotiations between the United States and Mexico on the shared waters of the Colorado River and the shared hydrocarbons reservoirs in the Gulf of Mexico.

-His research highlights strategies that deliver mutual gains on the ground, thriving on joint fact-finding and adaptation.
-These strategies draw on cognitive, procedural, and emotional insights from the field of negotiation, mediation and conflict resolution; observations about the psychology of judgment and decision-making; tactics from the practice of adaptive leadership and collaborative management; and an understanding about the narrative structure of compelling political and media communication.
+The research draws on cognitive and emotional insights from the field of negotiation and conflict resolution; tactics from the practice of adaptive leadership and collaborative management; and observations about the narrative structure of compelling political communication.

-Bruno is a Mexican and French national who has been trained in international affairs, political science, and public policy in Mexico City (CIDE), Paris (Sciences-Po), and Boston (MIT).
-He is a former Mexican governmental official, who has worked on projects with partners in Paris, Washington, London, Riyadh, Geneva, Stockholm, Tokyo, and Vienna.
+Bruno is a Mexican and French national who has been trained in international affairs, public policy, conflict resolution, and political communication in Mexico City (CIDE), Paris (Sciences-Po), and Boston (MIT).
+He is a former Mexican governmental official, who has worked with partners in Paris, Washington, London, Riyadh, Geneva, Stockholm, Tokyo, and Vienna.